RISE-NG-ML/riseng-ltfu-ml/README.md

 3. The notebooks run as ingestion -> unified view creation -> model.
 - Run `001_Pharmacy_Merge.ipynb` to merge the the pharmacy data.
 - Then run `002_RISE_Patients_Feature.ipynb`, then `003_RISE_Labs_Feature.ipynb`, then `004_RISE_Pharmacy_Feature.ipynb`, then `005_RISE_Clinic_Feature.ipynb` and `006_RISE_Eac_Otz_Feature.ipynb`.
 These will output `feature_<dataset>.csv` in the data folder created on you local drive.
 - Now run the `006_RISE_Unified_View.ipynb` notebooks which takes all thoses feature csv and merges them accordingly and outputs a `unified_view.csv`.
-This `unified_view.csv` is the input csv for modelling, scorecard generation.
+This `unified_view.csv` is the input csv for modelling.
 - Then open and run `001_Augmented_Model_Logged.ipynb` to produce the model, it's metrics and the `model.pkl` in the `mlruns` folder.